-- Aluminum oxide is very popular and is used in many different items other than finishing (e.g. anti-skid surfaces, laminate flooring (that’s why it is so durable) and, of course, sandpaper).
+- Aluminum oxide: This type is very popular and is used in many different items other than finishing (e.g. anti-skid surfaces, laminate flooring (that’s why it is so durable) and, of course, sandpaper).
 Sizing ranges from tumbling chips to fine powder abrasives in brown or white.

-- Silicon carbide loose grain abrasives are more specialized per application, but brazing/soldering applications may need to use this.
-Vibratory tumbling medias in silicon carbide do so for the same reason.
+- Silicon carbide: These loose grain abrasives are more specialized per application, but brazing/soldering applications may need to use this.
+Vibratory tumbling media in silicon carbide do so for the same reason.

 - Corn cob maize: 3 standard sizes; can be treated for polishing processes.